cterveen/umod/README.md

 umod is a Perl package to read and extract Unreal Tournaments umod files.
 The module was written for a script that could extract umod packages on linux.

-The module can be considered beta.
+The module can be considered beta and perfomed well.
 No POD documentation or help file is available.
 The module is not on CPAN.

-The module has been used and performed well.
-Further development is not intended.
+No further development is intended.

 ## Installation

-Save the file in any Perl module directory.
+Save umod.pm in any Perl module directory.

 ## Use